Dates

 Here are some clear signs that you need an immediate alignment:

-- Sharp pulling in one direction
+Sharp or slight pulling in one direction

-- Steering wheel vibration
+Steering wheel vibration

-- Crooked steering wheel
+Crooked steering wheel

-- Uneven tire wear
+Uneven tire wear

 Having your tires aligned can result in improved vehicle handling and optimized tire life.